fossunited/monschool-website/courses/self-hosting-101/week1/creating-droplet.md

 Congrats!
 Give yourself a pat on the back.
 You've registered with a cloud provider, created a new droplet and learnt how to access it!

 In the upcoming lesson, we'll learn how to create additional users to access the server.

+## Additional Note

+TODO: Where should this be present?

+Monschool Self Hosting Course aims to be practical and give a more hands-on experience for the students taking this course.
+There's a `monschool-agent` program that can be installed from [fossunited/monschool-agent/](https://github.com/fossunited/monschool-agent/).
+This agent is a diagnostic agent that helps mentors troubleshoot any errors faced by you while doing the lessons.

+You can follow the [installation instructions](https://github.com/fossunited/monschool-agent/#install) and set it up before the next lesson.